EdemMoses/MAJI-NDOGO-WATER-CRISIS/README.md

 To set up and explore the project locally, follow these steps:

 #### Clone the repository:
+Open your terminal or command prompt and enter:
 git clone https://github.com/EdemMoses/MAJI-NDOGO-WATER-CRISIS.git
 cd MAJI-NDOGO-WATER-CRISIS/Maji\ Ndogo\ Water\ Crisis\ Project